 Students placed on financial aid suspension due to lack of SAP may appeal the denial of financial aid if they have DOCUMENTED EXTENUATING CIRCUMSTANCES.
-The appeal must be submitted in writing to the director of student financial aid.
+Students must complete an "Appeal Form - SAP" and submit it along with any required documentation regarding his situation to the Financial Aid Office.

-Conditions that may serve as grounds for an appeal include medical problems with self or immediate family member, car accident, death in the family, etc. Documentation of the circumstances must accompany the letter of appeal to the director of student financial aid.
+Conditions that may serve as grounds for an appeal include medical problems with self or immediate family member, car accident, death in the family, etc. Documentation of the circumstances must accompany the appeal form.
+The student will need to submit this appeal to be placed on the list to appear before the Financial Aid Appeals Committee.
+THE STUDENT MUST BE ON THE LIST TO ATTEND THE APPEALS MEETING.

-The student must then contact the financial aid office at 903-675-6233 to make an appointment to meet with the Financial Aid Appeals Committee.
-The decision for approval or denial of this appeal will rest with the Committee.
+The decision for approval or denial of this appeal will rest with the Financial Aid Appeals Committee.
 The Committee may prescribe certain conditions under which the student may continue to receive financial aid.
 The conditions may include limiting the number of semester hours, assigning a monitor to whom the student must report, or prescribing other conditions designed to assist the student in being successful in their educational endeavors.
+If the student's appeal is approved by the Committee, he will be placed on Financial Aid Probation.
+If the Director of Financial Aid determines that it will take more than one semester for the student to meet the regular SAP standards, the student must meet with an Academic Advisor to develop an "Academic Plan" to be followed while on Financial Aid Probation.
+The student's progress will be evaluated each semester to determine if he meets the requirements for continued financial aid.

-A student who does not follow the requirements as specified by the Committee will be subject to the denial of further financial aid.
-A decision will be made regarding the approval or denial of the appeal at the time of appeal, and the student will be informed of this decision while at the committee meeting.
+A student who does not follow the Academic Plan requirements created by an advisor and as specified by the Committee will be subject to the denial of further financial aid.
+A decision will be made regarding the approval or denial of the appeal at the time of appeal, and the student will be informed of this decision while at the Committee meeting.